 The Implications of Growing Automotive PCB Market Shares for PCB Designers

 Luxury used to mean heated seats, now it means a self-driving car with a 17” LED display in the dashboard.
-With automotive PCBs gaining market share, the modern should start thinking about how their designs can enable essential and luxury features in connected cars.
+With automotive PCB gaining market share, the modern should start thinking about how their designs can enable essential and luxury features in connected cars.
 They should also get ready to learn cutting edge design techniques such as rigid-flex and HDI in order to meet automotive requirements.

 I think this will be my next ride.
 Editorial credit: Rubens Alarcon / Shutterstock.com